I. Finishing up a divorce:

 Qualified Domestic Relations Order

 QDRO pre-approval letters are sent by an attorney to each Plan Administrator.
-A signed and certified copy of the QDRO is sent to each Plan Administrator.
+Once the court approves it, a signed and certified copy of the QDRO is sent to each Plan Administrator.
 If a QDRO is rejected by a Plan Administrator, an attorney will file a motion to correct the QDRO and will get a revised QDRO signed by the Court.
 That order is sent to the Administrator until it is approved.

 B. Real Estate Documents